Dilven/solidgate-ai-copywriter/README.md

 ## solidgate-ai-copywriter

-Based on the titles from the csv file, this script creates posts using openai and publishes them in CMS hygraph
+Based on the titles from the csv file, this script creates posts using openai and publishes them to CMS hygraph
 ### How to run script

 1. Update post-titles.csv with new titles